Zero-Prep-Games/collective_agreement/agreement.md

 ## 2. STRUCTURE OF THE COLLECTIVE

 1. **Membership**: Any individual interested in becoming a member of the Collective must express their intent in writing to the existing membership.
 The prospective member's application will then be reviewed and decided upon through a democratic voting process by the existing members.
-A prospective member's application will be approved if it receives a majority vote in favor.
+A prospective member will be approved if they receive a majority vote in favour.

 2. **Membership Responsibilities**: All members are expected to actively participate in the Collective's activities and decision-making processes.
 Members are also expected to contribute to the Collective's work product in accordance with their skills and abilities.